Maintained by: Elisa E. Beshero-Bondar (ebb8 at

 of the Thames.
 From 1831 to 1925, the

-largest city in the world.--#lmw51.5073509 -0.12775829999998223 for advice (N.B. when it is got he won't take it--I am sure of that)--Perhaps they are already gone--for they set off with a whole family with little more preparation than a bird makes when it takes flight from a tree--The Albatross whose wing has five joints to put in motion before it can get under way (vide The London MagazineThe London Magazine.
+largest city in the world.—lmw for advice (N.B. when it is got he won't take it—I am sure of that)—Perhaps they are already gone—for they set off with a whole family with little more preparation than a bird makes when it takes flight from a tree—The Albatross whose wing has five joints to put in motion before it can get under way (vide the London MagazineThe London Magazine.
 1820-1829.

 An 18th-century periodical of this title (The London Magazine, or